coumbaya/feta/README.md

 # Testing FETA with FedBench queries' traces

-In order to test FETA's fonctionality, you can use traces of FedBench's Cross Domaian (CD) and Life Science (LS) collections, captured by using either FedX or ANAPSID.
+In order to test FETA's functionality, you can use traces of FedBench's Cross Domain (CD) and Life Science (LS) collections, captured by using either FedX or ANAPSID.

 1. In directory "query_traces_isolated" you find traces of queries executed in isolation.
 2. In directory "query_traces_concurrency" you find traces of queries of the same collection executed concurrently.